AD1913/myob-technical-test/README.md

       	./mvnw clean install
       ```

    d.
-Run the below command to run the application.
+Run either of the below commands to run the application.
    	  ```
    	  	./mvnw spring-boot:run
    	  ```